-Variable names Description &fuel_categories Domain specifications fgi The initial mass loading of surface fuel (in kg m -2 ) in each fuel category fueldepthm Fuel depth (m) savr Fuel surface-area-to-volume-ratio (m -1 ) fuelmce Fuel moisture content of extinction (in percent expressed in decimal form, from 0.00 - 1.00). fueldens Fuel particle density lb ft -3 (32 if solid, 19 if rotten) st Fuel particle total mineral content. (kg minerals/kg wood) se Fuel particle effective mineral content. (kg minerals - kg silica)/kg wood namelist.fire
+Variable names Description &fuel_categories Domain specifications fgi The initial mass loading of surface fuel (in kg m -2) in each fuel category fueldepthm Fuel depth (m) savr Fuel surface-area-to-volume-ratio (m -1) fuelmce Fuel moisture content of extinction (in percent expressed in decimal form, from 0.00 - 1.00). fueldens Fuel particle density lb ft -3 (32 if solid, 19 if rotten) st Fuel particle total mineral content. (kg minerals/kg wood) se Fuel particle effective mineral content. (kg minerals - kg silica)/kg wood namelist.fire

 Variable names Description weight Weighting parameter that determines the slope of the mass loss curve.
-This can range from about 5 (fast burn up) to 1000 ( 40% decrease in mass over 10 minutes). fci_d Initial dry mass loading of canopy fuel (in kg m -2 ) (Not used.) fct The burnout time of canopy fuel once ignited (s) (Not used.) ichap Is this a chaparral category to be treated differently using an empirical rate of spread relationship that depends only on wind speed?
+This can range from about 5 (fast burn up) to 1000 (40% decrease in mass over 10 minutes). ichap Is this a chaparral category to be treated differently using an empirical rate of spread relationship that depends only on wind speed?
 (1: yes, this is a chaparral category and should be treated differently; 0: no, this is not a chaparral category or should not be treated differently).
 Primarily used for Fuel Category 4.

-Additional Variables in wrfout\ for Analysis
+Additional Variables in wrfout for Analysis